-All the topics related to PTP license management such as purchasing, activating and checking are explained within the Licenses section ("Licenses" on page 138).
+All the topics related to PTP license management such as purchasing, activating and checking are explained within the Licenses section ("Licenses" on page 154).

-Once the license is activated (see image below) the web interface should allow the user to configure these settings as explained in "Configuration" on the next page.
+Once the license is activated (see image below) the web interface should allow the user to configure these settings as explained in "Configuration" below.